ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toDateOrZero

-The same as [toDate](#todate) but returns lower boundery of [Date](/docs/en/sql-reference/data-types/date.md) if an invalid argument is received.
+The same as [toDate](#todate) but returns lower boundary of [Date](/docs/en/sql-reference/data-types/date.md) if an invalid argument is received.
 Only [String](/docs/en/sql-reference/data-types/string.md) argument is supported.

 **Example**